Calculations of the atomic structure for the low-lying states of actinium: Atomic Structure Calculations

 In the SD method, the many-body wave function is expressed as an expansion that contains all single and double excitations from the Hartree-Fock reference wave function, see, e.g., Ref.~\cite{Blundell1989}.
 The coefficients of the expansion are found by solving the set of SD equations.
 First, the SD equations are solved self consistently for the core electrons to determine the core excitation coefficients.
 Then, the SD equations are solved for valence states.
 This a complete procedure for the case of a single-valence electron.
 For systems with more than one valence electron, however, the interactions between the valence electrons must also be taken into account.
 This is done with the use of the CI technique (see Ref.~\cite{DzubaSDCI2014} for details).

 In the CI method, the many-electron wave function for a valence state is expressed as a linear combination of Slater determinants, constructed from single-electron basis states $\Psi_j = \sum_i c_i \psi_{ji}$.
-We use B-spline technique~\cite{JohnsonBspl1986} to make a single electron basis for Slater determinants $\psi_{jl}$.
+The Slater determinants are constructed from configurations, which in turn are obtained by all single and double, and selected triple and quadrupole excitations from the reference configuration.
+We use the B-spline technique~\cite{JohnsonBspl1986} to make a single electron basis for Slater determinants $\psi_{jl}$.

 The effective CI Hamiltonian in the CI equation $\hat H^{\rm CI} \Psi_j = E_j \Psi_j$ can be expressed as the sum of single-particle and two-particle operators,

 where the summation runs over the valence electrons (Ac has three valence electrons).
 The one- and two-electron parts of the Hamiltonian are given by